 Choose Solar-Powered Lights for Outdoors

-If you’re decorating outdoors, opt for solar-powered lights.
-These lights harness energy from the sun during the day, eliminating the need for electricity and reducing your overall energy consumption.
+If you’re decorating outdoors with lighted trees or other outdoor Christmas decorations, opt for solar-powered lights.
+These lights harness energy from the sun during the day, eliminating the need for electricity and reducing your overall electricity usage.

 Related post: Does Dimming Lights Save Energy?